 column should be the number of the column being loaded or the number of the wave in a set of waves or zero if this does not apply to your XOP.

-SanitizeWaveName is Igor-thread-safe with Igor Pro 6.20 or later.
+SanitizeWaveName is Igor-thread-safe.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.

 CleanupName